ankane/cache_reduce/README.md

 2. Reduce step - group buckets and reduce

+Results are cached automatically - no need to precompute values (the exact same method to query can be used to preheat the cache if necessary).

 Since the current period is always calculated, **results are real-time**. :boom:

 ## Examples